 Description: Erect or spreading shrub to 3m with oval leaves.
 New stems purplish and slightly hairy.
+Coastal/subcoastal distribution.

-Flowers: Mostly August-December but can be year-round - clusters of purple 'pea-flowers'.
+Flowers: Mostly August-December but can be year-round clusters of purple pea like flowers.

 Fruit/Seeds: Flattened pod with two seeds in autumn.

 Dispersal: Ants, water, birds and contaminated soil.